Mechanics Tutorial 14 - Energy Efficiency

 Explain why the perpetual motion machine will not work.

 It is possible to get "perpetual motion machines" as toys from novelty shops.
 However they need a battery to keep them going, which is hidden in the base.
 Once the battery goes flat, they stop.

-The study of heat flows is called thermodynamics, which is covered in the Optional topic Applied Physics.
+The study of heat flows is called thermodynamics, which is covered in the Optional topic Engineering Physics.